Should Employers Check My Credit Before Hiring?

 Q: Do you think it is ethical for businesses to use a job applicant's credit report and rating in the hiring process?
 I have a feeling that I have been hurt by this practice.

 This is a hot subject these days, and it's the basis for a number of lawsuits that challenge the growing practice and seek to ban any use of credit-report checks in hiring decisions.
-(The law forbids employers from checking your credit score.)
+(Editor's note: Employers do not use credit scores for this purpose.)

 There are various reasons for a spotty credit record, including limited previous use of credit, which shouldn't be held against anyone.
 Some people get into credit trouble because of unforeseen crises, such as a severe illness with big medical bills or a lengthy layoff with no severance.